This article proposes a simple and scalable design to scan a blockchain, that works for full Bitcoin node and (soon) SPV.

 ScannedCoin (which is nothing but a transaction stripped from irrelevant data for the scanner)

 A scanner is stateless, so we will talk about how to save a scanner’s progression.

-If you don’t want to scan the blockchain everytime you restart your program, you need to store two kind of data, that I encapsulated into the ScanState class :
+If you don’t want to scan the blockchain everytime you restart your program, you need to store two kinds of data, that I encapsulated into the

-- The Account that give you the set on unspent outputs and your balance so far.
+Account that gives you the set on unspent outputs and your balance so far.

 The method will :

 - Cancel some

 AccountEntry in Account if